Chapter 7 : Chapter Seven - Avrille

 Professor Snape upended the bag, spilling a jumble of twigs, leaves, and clods of dirt across his otherwise pristinely organized desk.
 He picked up a twig at random and held it up to the light, rolling it between his fingers as if to appraise its quality.

-“The tree was
+“The tree was badly damaged, then?”

 I started slightly at his question since I had been strangely mesmerized by the way his thumb had been caressing the twig’s smooth bark.